Wufe/bundle-sink/README.md

 ## Additional options

 The webpack-entry accepts more options in form of attributes
 - Use the attribute `key` if you need an entry to be imported more than once ...
 Why would you?
+(Their dependencies will be imported once)
 - Use the attribute `async` to mark the entry (but not its dependencies) as async
 - Use the attribute `defer` to mark the entry (but not its dependencies) as deferred